ozakary/data-RuP/figures/README.md

 - 🌐 Website: [Personal Webpage](https://cc.oulu.fi/~nmrwww/members/Ouail_Zakary.html)
 - 📁 Portfolio: [Academic Portfolio](https://ozakary.github.io/)
 ---
-This folder contains the figures, Python scripts, datasets, and additional metadata (README files) used to generate the figures in the manuscript and supporting information documents of **"*Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transition in RuP Superconductor*"**.
+This folder contains the figures, Python scripts, datasets, and additional metadata (README files) used to generate the figures in the manuscript and supporting information documents of **"*Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transition in the Parent Compound of Ru-Pnictide Superconductor*"**.

 ## Requirements